Bind-ERP/BindERP-CSharp/docs/WebHooksApi.md

 <a name="webhookseditwebhooksubscription"></a>
 # **WebHooksEditWebHookSubscription**
-> void WebHooksEditWebHookSubscription (NewWebHookSubscription webHookSubscription)
+> void WebHooksEditWebHookSubscription (EditWebHookSubscription webHookSubscription)

 Editar suscripción a WebHook